Hold Your Breath (2024 film): Production

 In June 2020, Karrie Crouse and Will Joines were set to co-direct Dust, a psychological horror-thriller Crouse wrote in the Sundance Institute Writer's Lab, with Alix Madigan and Lucas Joaquin producing.
 Claire Foy was cast as the lead.
+At the end of the year, the script was voted onto The Black List of the year's most-liked screenplays that were not yet produced in 2020.

-The following month, Sarah Paulson was cast, replacing Foy, who had to drop out due to scheduling issues.
+By July 2022, Sarah Paulson replaced Foy as the lead due to scheduling issues.
 By August and September 2022, Annaleigh Ashford, Ebon Moss-Bachrach, Bill Heck, and Amiah Miller were reported to be in the cast.

 Principal photography commenced by August 5, 2022, in New Mexico.
 The film employed approximately 152 New Mexico crew members and 153 local background talent.
 Locations include Stanley, Santa Fe, and Gallisteo.
 By April 2024, the film was retitled Hold Your Breath.

 Release

 In October 2020, Searchlight Pictures acquired Hold Your Breath.
 The film premiered as part of the Special Presentations lineup at the Toronto International Film Festival on September 12, 2024.
 It was subsequently released by Searchlight Pictures as a Hulu original film in the United States on October 3, 2024.
 Internationally, the film was made available to stream on Disney+.
 Hold Your Breath was also released on Disney+ Hotstar.